CNCLgithub/Algorithms-of-the-Mind/README.md

 [NET-ID@r904u07n02.grace ~]$
 ```

-On the bottom of this output, the string on the right-hand-side of `@` symbol is the ID of the compute node you landed on when you requested a session ([slurm](https://docs.ycrc.yale.edu/clusters-at-yale/job-scheduling/) did it).
+On the bottom of this output, the string on the right-hand-side of `@` symbol is the ID of the compute node you landed on when you requested a session.
 Record it and, from here on, replace all `[COMPUTE-NODE-ID]` with that.
 (Notice that, in my case, this string would have been `r904u07n02`).

 # Clone this course repo